leftstick/vscode-esformatter/README.md

 The default format command `shift+alt+f` is overrided, so when you go with `Format Code` approach, `vscode-esformatter` take the job from built-in formatter.

-## Limitation

-Currently, it's a very draft version, format for selection is not supported.
-And potential exception may found while using `vscode-esformatter`, feel free open an [issue](https://github.com/leftstick/vscode-esformatter/issues)

 ## LICENSE ##

 [MIT License](https://raw.githubusercontent.com/leftstick/vscode-esformatter/master/LICENSE)